 A blessed feast of Mary Magdalene, which – or who – was raised from memorial status in the liturgical revisions of 1969 to a full feast by a decree of Pope Francis in 2016.
-This was to emphasize her importance as the ‘apostle to the apostles’; perhaps also to emphasize the feminine genius in evangelization; as well, we may presume, the importance of conversion from a life of sin to one of great love and virtue.
+This was to emphasize her role as the ‘apostle to the Apostles’; perhaps also to emphasize the feminine genius in evangelization; as well, we may presume, the importance of conversion from a life of sin to one of great love and virtue.
 One way or the other, rejoice and be glad!

 Mary from Magdala is one of the central figures in the Gospels, mentioned far more than most of the Apostles, but about whom – like many of the same Apostles – we know very little, beyond what what sparse details those same Gospels provide.
 She is mentioned in all four, the three synoptics, with an even more prominent role in Saint John.
 By the Middle Ages, she had been identified with the ‘sinful woman’ in the seventh chapter of Luke; the woman caught in adultery in the eighth chapter of John; as well as with the Mary, the sister of Martha and Lazarus, of Bethany.
-This was largely the fruit of Pope Gregory the Great, even if these women are now seen as distinct persons, as did a number of the earlier Fathers.
-There are any number of legends told of Mary Magdalene, with the Golden Legend claiming that she and Lazarus and others sailed in a rudderless boat to the south of France, where she converted the king, and lived a long life as an ascetic hermit in a cave; and there she was buried, in Burgundy, with a Gothic cathedral raised on the site in the 13th century.
+This was largely the fruit of the commentaries of Pope Gregory the Great.
+Modern commentators now seen as distinct persons, a theory which is not entirely modern, for so did a number of the earlier Fathers.

 In the days after the most tragic war the world has ever seen, Pius XII warned in a 1946 radio address that the worst sin of the twentieth century is the loss of the sense of sin, and what applies to eras applies even more specifically to individuals: We must maintain a vivid and profound ‘sense of sin’, to know its insidious and subtle effects, the small temptations to which we succumb – often with what we may consider the best of excuses – little lies, impurity, covetousness, pride, selfishness…